Decimalish

 Returns the modulo of dividing a by b using floored (round "floor") division.
 The result always has the same sign as the second argument (or 0).

-Note: this is not the same as the % (remainder) operator.
+This is not the same as the % (remainder) operator.
 Use rem() for an equivalent to %.

 Power (Exponent)